membuk/foodage/README.md

 Results can be easily viewed.

 ## **Uploading data**
-There is an option to import users' own `.cvs` files for prediction.
+There is an option to import users' own `.csv` files for prediction.
 + Click on the `Upload` button and choose the `.csv` file
 ![Upload Menu](/Files/unnamed.jpg)